Justin Allgaier: 2024: Championship season

 Allgaier started the 2024 season with an eighth-place finish at Daytona.
-On May 11, he dominated at Darlington, winning Stages 1 and 2 before taking the checkered flag.
+Allgaier dominated at Darlington, winning Stages 1 and 2 before taking the checkered flag.
 He scored his second win of the season at Michigan.
 Despite not winning a race during the playoffs, Allgaier stayed consistent enough to make the Championship 4 on points.
-Allgaier finished second to Riley Herbst at Phoenix and claimed his first Xfinity Series championship after fourteen seasons of struggle.
+Allgaier finished second to Riley Herbst at Phoenix and claimed his first Xfinity Series championship after fourteen seasons.

 On May 26, Allgaier was called on as a relief driver in the Cup Series again, starting the Coca-Cola 600 in place of Kyle Larson in the Hendrick Motorsports No. 5 after weather delayed the Indianapolis 500, which Larson had driven in earlier that day.
 Allgaier would remain in the car for the entirety of the rain-shortened event, finishing 13th.

 On October 25, Allgaier signed a contract extension with JR Motorsports that will last until 2026.